Indoqa/indoqa-boot/README.md

  * Fast startup times (< 1 second) and short development cycles

+ * Central dependency management using a Maven bill of material (BOM)

 ## Technologies

 Indoqa-Boot is built upon following libraries and frameworks: